Nickbohm555/Othello/README.md

 WHY DID I MAKE THIS?
 ---------------------
 I made this game because I have always enjoyed playing Othello against my grandpa at home.
 In order for me to practice, I needed to play against a Computer Player, so I coded a CP to play against me.
+It also helped me understand Object Oriented Programming and design better.

 HOW DO I USE THIS?
 -------------------